Robust Phase Retrieval via Reverse Kullback-Leibler Divergence: Performance Evaluation Using Real Imaging Dataset

-Figure \ref{fig:CC} shows the $\text{ACC}_{\alpha}$ vs. the oversampling factor $\alpha$, using (\ref{eq:CC2}), for all four algorithms.
-We perform reconstructions by randomly sampling measurements for different choices of $\alpha \in \{5, 10, 20, 25, 40\}$.
-It can be seen that the RKLD-WF algorithm has a higher correlation coefficient than those of the other three algorithms for low oversampling factors.
-This highlights the fact that RKLD-WF provides recovery that is more effective in case of data scarcity.
-Furthermore, we provide Table 1 to demonstrate the iteration count for these algorithms.
+Table \ref{tab:iter} tabulates the iteration counts demonstrating the convergence speed of algorithms.
 The number of iterations was averaged over the images and recorded for each value of $\alpha$.
-All four algorithms ran for a maximum of 2000 iterations.
-A tolerance value of $10^{-10}$ is set as the early stopping criteria.
-When the norm of the difference between two consecutive updates falls below the tolerance value, the iterative process was terminated.
+All four algorithms ran for a maximum of $1000$ iterations.
+Here, an early stopping criterion was implemented: if the relative error between the subsequent iterates fell below $10^{-10}$ for three consecutive iterations, the iterations would terminate.
 We see that the RKLD-WF converges much faster than the other three algorithms.
-This result also agrees with our arguments and illustrates the advantage of the RKLD minimization approach.
+This result also agrees with our arguments and illustrates the advantage of the RKLD-based optimization.